septillion-git/FadeLed/README.md

 3. Rename the folder to `FadeLed` (remove version number).
 4. Restart the Arduino IDE if you had it open.
 5. Done!

+###Update
+You can update to the latest version of the library in the Library Manager as well.

+1. Open the Arduino IDE (1.5 or above).
+2. In the tool-bar click Sketch -> Include Library -> Manage Libraries...
+3. Type in the search bar "FadeLed".
+4. The latest version of FadeLed should show.
+5. Click on it and click Update.
+6. Done!

+Alternatively you can download it from GitHub and simply unpack it over the current version (or remove the old version first).

 ##Usage
 ###FadeLed-object